EdwardsVO/4myfuture-contract-v1/README.md

 Rust-4MyFuture
 ==================

-Rust Contract of 4MyFutureDApp the repository here https://github.com/NEAR-Hispano/4myFuture Here you'll find the optimized contract version.
+Rust Contract of 4MyFutureDApp the repository here https://github.com/NEAR-Hispano/4myFuture.
+Contract deployed on NEAR Protocol Blockchain 4MyFuture is a crowdfunding application made for fund and help students.

 Quick Start